Anderson localisation in two dimensions: insights from Localisation Landscape Theory, exact diagonalisation, and time-dependent simulations: Effect of realistic experimental features

 In this section we will discuss the effect of several ``secondary'' features present in the experiment \cite{BS}.
 We begin from the geometry of the system: a dumbbell was used in \cite{BS}, involving large circular reservoirs connected by a rectangular channel.
 In our study here, we used rectangular reservoirs of the same width as the channel itself.
 The difference is of course that with circular reservoirs, the atoms quickly expand in $R_1$ to a cloud diameter that exceeds the channel width, so the flow rate into the channel is strongly increased as the channel is widened.
 With rectangular reservoirs of width $W$, this effect is completely absent.
 However, the increased influx with the width would need to be scaled out in any case in order to expose the more interesting finite-size effects that we have examined in section \ref{WidthDep} -- we are able to simply skip this step.

 Next, it is important to realise that the initial condition used to probe the disorder influences the outcome of the experiment.
-Apart from the energy distribution, the effect of which we have briefly considered in section \ref{Expansion}, there are less obvious factors.
-For example, from multidimensional tunnelling, it appears that the precise wavefront would make the atoms propagate down the channel differently, as we have pointed out in section \ref{MultiDimTun}.
 Whether the wavepacket is radially expanding (i.e.~is subject to angular dispersion) or along $x$ only may make a difference to the measured results.
 Clearly interparticle interactions would completely change the picture (this scenario is considered separately below).
 Assuming the cloud is allowed to expand sufficiently and become so dilute that interactions are negligible before entering the disordered channel, the effect can be still captured with the linear Schr\"{o}dinger equation, with the initial condition taken as the asymptotic limit of a Thomas-Fermi (TF) cloud in 2D \cite{Kamchatnov}.
 This wavefunction will have a completely different energy distribution to, for example, the Gaussian wavepackets used in this paper.
 In other words, it is crucial to use the correct initial condition if one wishes to model/theoretically reproduce the experiment.

 In our modelling so far, we have taken the system to have Dirichlet boundary conditions.
 This can be achieved experimentally by having a very high repulsive potential that covers a very large area with a ``hole'' in it which comprises the system.
 This is precisely what is done in \cite{BS} through the use of an SLM, and in this case the ``hole'' is dumbbell-shaped, with the atoms confined inside.
 However, what if the repulsive potential is not so high so as to prevent the atoms from leaking out over the edges of the dumbbell/rectangular system?
 We have implemented such a model and ensured that even if the potential is quite low and ``spill-over'' the sides of the system is quite noticeable, nothing important changes in the dynamics or observations.
 The fact that we normalise the three compartment populations by the total number of atoms in the system practically renders this issue unnoticeable.